LazaroDamasceno/Bank-Account-API/README.md

 ## Warning

 To access the H2 database, type on the browser `localhost:8080/h2-console`.
-When the h2'c cosnsole is open, type the following:
+When the H2's console is open, type the following:
 1. In `JDBC URL`: `jdbc:h2:mem:testdb`
 2. In `User Name`: `sa`